Arsalanbashir831/Intranet-Admin/.qoder/repowiki/en/content/Dashboard Modules/New Hire Plan/Plan Creation.md

 8. [Conclusion](#conclusion)

 ## Introduction
-The New Hire Plan creation process enables HR administrators to design structured onboarding workflows by assigning employees and defining task and training checklists.
+The Training Checklists creation process enables HR administrators to design structured onboarding workflows by assigning employees and defining task and training checklists.
 This document details the implementation of the `NewHirePlanForm` component, its integration with employee data, state management patterns, and user interface behaviors.
 The system supports dynamic employee selection, avatar rendering, department display, and interactive checklist management through reusable UI components and React hooks.

-## New Hire Plan Form Overview
+## Training Checklists Form Overview

 The `NewHirePlanForm` component serves as the central interface for creating onboarding plans.
 It allows HR administrators to assign one or more employees to a new hire plan and define both task and training checklists that guide the onboarding process.